Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: HarmonicEval

 Aggregating these five criteria contributes to the overall text quality evaluation across a wide range of tasks.
 Depending on the task and the style of the input text, some criteria may not be necessary.
-However, when such evaluations are conducted, the output becomes less confident, leading to higher variance $\sigma_{c}$ and lower weight coefficients $w_{c}$ as VLMs account for task and criterion features in addition to the input text.
+However, when such evaluations are conducted, the output becomes less confident, leading to higher variance $\sigma_{c}$ and lower weight coefficients $w_{c}$, as VLMs account for task and criterion features in addition to the input text.
 Thus, HarmonicEval can adaptively perform comprehensive evaluations without manual tuning of weight coefficients.
-More details on criteria selection are in Appendix~\ref{sec:app_criteria}.

 \textbf{Prompts.} The prompt $\bm{p}_{c}$ instructs the VLM to evaluate text with respect to the criterion $c$ on a five-point scale $R = \{1,2,3,4,5\}$.
-Below is the prompt of the correctness criterion for the IC task. \begin{quote} \setstretch{0.98} \textit{Your task is to rate the \uline{caption} for the given image on a scale of 1 to 5 on the following criterion and rating scale.}
+Below is the prompt of the correctness criterion for the IC task.

+\textit{Your task is to rate the \textbf{caption} for the given image on a scale of 1 to 5 on the following criterion and rating scale.}